Roju667/ThermometerBT_stm32_HAL/README.md

-# jdy_09_bluetooth
+# ThermometerBT_stm32_HAL
-Application on nucleo stm32f401re using JDY-09 module with my library.
+Application on nucleo stm32f401re doing a simple temperature measurement using HAL library.

 On the final version i want to do temperature measurment that can be triggered by bluetooth.
 Measurment will be send to external bluetooth device or displayed on 4x8segment display.
 After x minutes/measurment device will enter sleep mode and wait for next uart bluetooth interrupt.